 Exceptions are run-time errors or generated errors and are of three different classes, with different origins.
-The try expression (new in Erlang 5.4/OTP R10B) can distinguish between the different classes, whereas the catch expression cannot.
+The try expression can distinguish between the different classes, whereas the catch expression cannot.
 They are described in Expressions.

 Class Origin

-error Run-time error, for example, 1+a, or the process called erlang: error/1, 2 (new in Erlang 5.4/OTP R10B)
+error Run-time error, for example, 1+a, or the process called erlang:error/1,2

 exit The process called exit/1

 throw The process called throw/1